Zacharias III of Makuria: Reign

-Zacharias initially exploited the ongoing chaos of the Fourth Fitna (811–813/837) by continuing his predecessors' policy (Note: According to the History of the Patriarchs, the Makurians had last paid the baqt in 820, but the kings had broken the baqt intermittently since the reign of the Caliph al-Mahdi (773–785).) of refusing to send the annual baqt tribute of slaves to Egypt but intermittent invasions from the Abbasids had made the situation untenable and open rebellion had erupted against Zacharias.
-In 834, the new caliph al-Mu'tasim (833-842) attempted to re-impose the baqt by threatening war unless the missing fourteen years worth of tribute weren't paid in full.
+Zacharias initially exploited the ongoing chaos of the Fourth Fitna (811–813/837) by continuing his predecessors' policy (Note: According to the History of the Patriarchs of Alexandria, the Makurians had last paid the baqt in 820, but the kings had broken the baqt intermittently since the reign of the Caliph al-Mahdi.) of refusing to send the annual baqt tribute of slaves to Umayyad Egypt but intermittent invasions from the Abbasids had made the situation untenable and open rebellion had erupted against Zacharias.
+In 834, the new caliph al-Mu'tasim (833-842) attempted to re-impose the baqt by threatening war unless the missing fourteen years worth of tribute were paid in full.
 The Patriarch of Alexandria Joseph I, wishing to mediate peace between the two, sent his own letter to Zacharias advising him to obey the caliph.
 With rebellions confining Zacharias to Dongola, the king knew it would be near-impossible to gather the required 5,000 slaves (Note: The baqt required 400 slaves annually) and in 835 sent his 20-year old son Georgios I to Baghdad as an envoy.
-Before he left, Zacharias proclaimed Georgios as his heir and may have bestowed upon him the title of caesar (καῖσαρ).
+Before he left, Zacharias proclaimed Georgios as his heir and may have bestowed upon him the title of caesar (καῖσαρ, kaîsar).
 (Note: Recorded in a posthumous inscription dated to 887 (DBMNT 12).
 In the Roman and early Byzantine tradition, the senior emperor had the title of Augustus and the heir the title of Caesar.
-As Georgios' title is still used after his own reign, it suggests that the Makurian heir to the throne did not necessarily assume the title of Augustus upon his accession to sole rule.)
+As Georgios's title is still used after his own reign, it suggests that the Makurian heir to the throne did not necessarily assume the title of Augustus upon his accession to sole rule.)
 Georgios, aided by Joseph, was successful in his mission and al-Mu'tasim reduced the baqt payment to once every three years.
-After Georgios' triumphant return to Dongola in early 837, Zacharias rebuilt the Great Church of Jesus in gratitude for his son's safe return.
+After Georgios's triumphant return to Dongola in early 837, Zacharias rebuilt the Great Church of Jesus in gratitude for his son's safe return.
 Zacharias ruled with his son for the rest of his reign.

 Reconstruction of the 9th century "Cruciform Church" of Dongola.
 It was the largest church in the kingdom, measuring c.
 28 x 37,3 x 34,8m.
 It served as a source of inspiration not only for many Nubian, but even Ethiopian churches like the famous rock–hewn churches of Lalibela.

 Death and Succession

-Little else is known of Zacharias' life.
+Little else is known of Zacharias's life.
 As Georgios I was reigning alone in the 850s, Zacharias likely died in the first half of the decade.